fkie-cad/FACT_core/INSTALL.md

 The Firmware and Comparison Tool (FACT) consists of three components: frontend, database and backend.
 All components can be installed on different machines (see [Distributed setup](#distributed-setup)), but you can also install everything on one machine (see [Simple (non-distributed) setup](#simple-non-distributed-setup)).
-There is an automated installation script supporting Ubuntu 20.04 and 22.04 systems.
+There is an automated installation script supporting Ubuntu LTS and Debian systems (that are not EoL).
 :exclamation: **The automated installation script might remove some packages of your Ubuntu installation.
 In some cases, FACT relies on newer software versions than the ones provided by the Ubuntu repositories.**